Pay off Your Mortgage Early and Faster

 First…get a big over-view of your current debt, bills and income

-First, it's wise to take a look at all your bills vs. your income to determine if you're in a position to make extra payments on your mortgage, or modify the loan.
+First, it's wise to take a look at all your bills vs. your income to determine if you're in a position to make extra payments on your mortgage principal or modify the loan.
 It's hard to make consistent extra payments if you are in between jobs, or don't have stable work, or a steady flow of income.

-On average, a first time home buyer will move within the first 5-7 years of owning that first home.
+On average, the first time home buyer will move within the first 5-7 years of owning that first home.
 If this is the position you are in, don't bother paying off the loan faster.
 It will strap you for having extra cash each month and you won't see a huge significance when selling the property.
-However, if you know the home you are currently mortgaged on is "the one" or where you'll spend 15+ years or longer, it will benefit you to pay down principal faster.
-Ideally, it would be great to have that 30 fixed term reduced by 10-15 years.
+However, if you know the home you are currently mortgaged on is "the one" or where you'll spend 10, 15+ years or longer, it will benefit you to pay down principal faster.
+Ideally, it would be great to have that 30 fixed-term reduced by 10-15 years.

 Before you start making additional payments against the principal on your mortgage, ask yourself these questions.